online-ml/river/docs/releases/unreleased.md

 ## neighbors

-- Add `neighbors.SWINN` to power-up approximate nearest neighbor search.
+- Added `neighbors.SWINN` to power-up approximate nearest neighbor search.
 SWINN uses graphs to speed up nearest neighbor search in large sliding windows of data.
-- Rename `neighbors.NearestNeighbors` to `neighbors.LazySearch`.
+- Renamed `neighbors.NearestNeighbors` to `neighbors.LazySearch`.
 - Standardize and create base classes for generic nearest neighbor search utilities.
 - The user can now select the nearest neighbor search engine to use in `neighbors.KNNClassifier` and `neighbors.KNNRegressor`.